Sweden: Military

 The law is enforced in Sweden by several government entities.
 The Swedish police is a Government agency concerned with police matters.
 The National Task Force is a national SWAT unit within the police force.
 The Swedish Security Service's responsibilities are counter-espionage, anti-terrorist activities, protection of the constitution and protection of sensitive objects and people.

 The Försvarsmakten (Swedish Armed Forces) are a government agency reporting to the Swedish Ministry of Defence and responsible for the peacetime operation of the armed forces of Sweden.
 The primary task of the agency is to train and deploy peacekeeping forces abroad, while maintaining the long-term ability to refocus on the defence of Sweden in the event of war.
 The armed forces are divided into Army, Air Force and Navy.
 The head of the armed forces is the Supreme Commander (Överbefälhavaren, ÖB), the most senior commissioned officer in the country.
 Up to 1974, the King was pro forma Commander-in-Chief, but in reality it was clearly understood through the 20th century that the monarch would have no active role as a military leader.

 Until the end of the Cold War, nearly all males reaching the age of military service were conscripted.
-In recent years, the number of conscripted males has shrunk dramatically, while the number of female volunteers has increased slightly.
-Recruitment has generally shifted towards finding the most motivated recruits, rather than solely focusing on those otherwise most fit for service.
-By law, all soldiers serving abroad must be volunteers.
-In 1975, the total number of conscripts was 45,000.
-By 2003, it was down to 15,000.
+In recent years, the number of male conscripts has declined markedly, whilst the number of female volunteers has seen a modest rise.
+Recruitment has increasingly focused on attracting the most committed candidates.
+Under current legislation, all personnel deployed abroad are required to be volunteers.
+As of 1 July 2010, Sweden discontinued regular conscription, moving to an all-volunteer military, except where compulsory service may be reinstated for national defence purposes.

-On 1 July 2010, Sweden ended routine conscription, switching to an all-volunteer force unless otherwise required for defence readiness.
-Emphasis was to be placed on only recruiting those later prepared to volunteer for international service.
 The total forces gathered would consist of about 60,000 personnel.
-This in comparison with the 1980s, before the fall of the Soviet Union, when Sweden could gather up to 1,000,000 servicemembers.
+This in comparison with the 1980s, before the fall of the Soviet Union, when Sweden could gather up to 1,000,000 service members.

 However, on 11 December 2014, due to tensions in the Baltic area, the Swedish Government reintroduced one part of the Swedish conscription system, refresher training.
 On 2 March 2017, the government decided to reintroduce the remaining part of the Swedish conscription system, basic military training.
 The first recruits began their training in 2018.
 As the law is now gender neutral, both men and women may have to serve.

 Sweden decided not to sign the UN treaty on the Prohibition of Nuclear Weapons.
 Swedish units have taken part in peacekeeping operations in the Democratic Republic of the Congo, Cyprus, Bosnia and Herzegovina, Kosovo, Liberia, Lebanon, Afghanistan and Chad.